DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 ```

 Here is a basic GLFW example that creates a blank GLFW window and ends when the user closes the window.

-Our goal will be to do this in "pure Lean4".
 ```c
 #include <GLFW/glfw3.h>
 #include <stdlib.h>